Shist/Food-Web-Site/README.md

    `cd Food-Web-Site`
 1. Install all needed front side dependencies:
    `npm install`
+1. Run back server:
+   `json-server db.json`
-1. Run the front app with some server (you can use [MAMP](https://www.mamp.info/en/windows/) for example).
+1. In addition to the backend server mentioned above, you need to run the application itself on a separate server.
+Run the front app with some server (you can use [MAMP](https://www.mamp.info/en/windows/) for example).
 Attention: do not use LiveServer from VS Code for this as it can cause problems with POST / PUT / DELETE requests to the server.

 ---